All About A.W.A.K.E.

 - and presenting opportunities to think out problems and ask questions.

-This process helps patients stick with treatment and make it work for them.
+This process helps patients and their caregivers stick with treatment and make it work for them.
 People who haven’t been diagnosed or treated are also welcome.

-Patient volunteers and health professionals work together to coordinate groups.
+Health professionals and patient volunteers work together to coordinate groups.
 These coordinators find experts to speak on a range of subjects such as new research, the nuances of various treatment devices, or losing weight with sleep apnea.
 Each local group determines how often to meet: monthly, bimonthly, or quarterly.
-Five experienced coordinators were asked a while ago to name their 10 top meeting topics.
-Here’s what they came up with.

 Each meeting also includes a support segment, in which participants can: